MathieuMorel62/Machine_learning/supervised_learning/classification/README.md

 ## Description
 This project aims to develop a deep neural network model for binary classification.
 Using the TensorFlow library, this project implements a classification model to predict two distinct classes from input data.
 Key features include network weight optimization, forward and backward propagation, and model performance evaluation.

+## Data

+The data used in this project is structured for binary classification.
+They include characteristics and associated labels for each entry.
+The data is pre-processed and formatted to be directly usable by the model.
+You can find the data in the [data](https://github.com/MathieuMorel62/Machine_learning/tree/main/supervised_learning/data) folder of the GitHub repository.

 ## Ressources
 - [TensorFlow](https://www.tensorflow.org/)
 - [NumPy](https://numpy.org/)